Computing nonlinearity ratios using second order black hole perturbation theory: Calculating non-linearities for

-We see that the nonlinearity at infinity for $l=2$ comes out through this method to be a very large value.
+We see that the nonlinearity ratio at infinity for $l=2$ comes out through this method to be a very large value.
 This is certainly not physical.
-Why does this happen?
-This is because the method of steepest descent is not applicable in this case.
+While the nonlinearity ratio for this channel has not been discussed in the available numerical simulations, the nonlinearity ratio is not this high for any of the channels studied.
+Why is the number obtained so large?
+This is because the method of steepest descent is not applicable for the naive choice of contour.
 For the contour we use to integrate the imaginary Gaussian in \ref{imgaussian}, the full integrand does not have stationary phase along the contour.
 The contour that must be chosen for integrating the imaginary Gaussian in \ref{imgaussian} is Figure \ref{contour_of_choice}.

 We see that the contribution of the integrand along the arcs at positive and negative infinity goes to zero.
 The integral along the real line is equal modulo a constant to the integral along the diagonal line.
 Along the diagonal line, the coordinate $x$ is such that